medvedevgroup/varmatch/README.md

 - `-o` output file prefix, default value is `out`
 - `-f` fast mode*, equivalent to use parameters `-u 0 -m 0 -s 0 -C`

->*fast mode is suggested for ordinary analysis
+>*fast mode is suggested for ordinary analysis.

->VarMatch can process VCF text file, it does not accept vcf.gz file in current version
+>VarMatch accept baseline and query in VCF file format (e.g. xx.vcf), it does not accept gz file (e.g. xx.vcf.gz) in current version.

->see [Results of VarMatch](#results_of_varmatch) section for intepretation of results in output directory
+>see [Results of VarMatch](#results-of-varmatch) section for intepretation of results in output directory.

 ### Detail Usage